enkidevs/curriculum/zapier/introduction/zaps-i/zapier-flow-of-information.md

 * From top to bottom.
 * From bottom to top.
 * From left to right.
-* from right to left.
+* From right to left.